 It is also useful if you include a suitable accompanying photo or image for your blog.
 Please also provide a caption where possible and ensure you cite the source and have permission to use it.

-Blogs are best when they are easily understood.
-Please write in an accessible way that will be easily understood by a wide audience.
+Blogs are best when they are easily understood by a wide audience.
+Please write in an accessible way that will be easily understood.
 Adding hyperlinks to relevant sources and background information is also a useful way to provide the reader with more information or provide further explanation of complex concepts.
 Add a short list of references at the end of your blog if necessary.

 Please let us know if your blog has been published elsewhere.
 We can in some cases consider posting pieces that have previously been published, however, the author then needs to obtain permission from the original publisher to re-publish the work.